 ‘Why are Belarusians allowing Russian rockets to be fired at Ukraine from their territory?’ asked a British friend.
 ‘If Belarusians don’t want Russians on their territory, why don’t they fight them like the Ukrainians are doing?

 Why is history relevant?
-In Belarus’ case, it has taught them that sustained resistance to the invader results in obliteration, mainly because nobody would help them.
-This is still true today.
-Unlike the situation inUkraine, those in Belarus who challenge the authorities’ power or the Russians will not have visits from Western politicians pledging unwavering support.
-There would be no Himar missile systems or Javelin surface to air missiles nor billions of dollars from the West to help their cause, should Russia ever decide to invade.
+In Belarus’ case, it has taught them that sustained resistance to the invader results in obliteration.
+Nobody in the West has ever helped them, This is still true today.
+Unlike the situation in Ukraine, those in Belarus who challenge the authorities’ power or potential Russian agression will not have visits from Western politicians pledging unwavering support.
+There would be no Himar or Javelin surface to air missiles nor billions of dollars from the West to help their cause, should Russia ever decide to invade.
 Belarusians would be on their own.
 In the meantime, Belarus’ leaders will allow Russian rockets to be fired on Belarus without the permission of the Belarusian people, because Russia has free reign to destroy them if they protest.
 In short, protesting would be pointless and Belarusians know it.
 Instead, they resort to acts of sabotage.
 Their heroism will not be noticed.

-However, while the West is focused on the war in Ukraine, the people of Belarus are slowly and imperceptibly shifting Westwards in their own way.
+While the West is focused on the war in Ukraine, the people of Belarus are slowly and imperceptibly shifting Westwards in their unostentatious way.
 Belarus gained its statehood 30 years ago and I have met very few Belarusians who wish to go back to being ruled from the Kremlin.
 They are becoming increasingly unhappy with Russian influence.
-They fear being ushed into fighting.
+They fear being pushed into fighting.
 The younger generation, who are more worldly than their elders, have ambitions of a better future, both economically and politically.
 They dream of living in London, New York, Warsaw, Vilnius or Berlin, not Moscow or Saint Petersburg.
 Many have already fled to Western countries as they see no future in a Lukashenko-controlled, and Russian-influenced, Belarus.
 Those who are left accept the situation either willingly or, more commonly, unwillingly.